emmyadolfsen/emmyadolfsen/README.md

 # Tjolahopp surf is not up!

 :smiley:  I'm currently studying Webbutveckling at MIUN University, Sweden.
-It is :thumbsup: :green_heart:

-:metal: Cannot live without metal.
+It is :thumbsup:

-:blue_heart: Dreams are filled with surf..
+Lives in Vemdalen far from surf but right next to the mountains.
+As we say here: Relax you´re in fjällen!